aasensio/bayesclumpy2/README.md

 ## Introduction

 BayesClumpy is a computer program that can be used for the fast synthesis of spectral energy distributions (SED) emerging from clumpy dusty torus models.
-For the moment, only the models developed by the Kentucky group are included.
+For the moment, the clumpy models of Nenkova et al. (2008) and the disc+wind models of Hoenig & Kishimoto (2017) are included.
 The fundamental advantage of the code is that these fast synthesis capabilities are used in a Bayesian scheme for carrying out inference over the model parameters for observed SED.
 The code is written in standard Fortran 90 and Python.